Technical SEO

 Phase 4: Competitive & Keyword Intelligence

-What gets delivered: Competitor gap matrix, keyword opportunity list ranked by impact, quick-win page list.
+Delivered: competitor gap matrix, keyword opportunity list ranked by impact, quick-win page list.

 Phase 5: Content Inventory & Thin Content Audit

-Keyword cannibalisation gets flagged — where multiple pages compete for the same queries and dilute each other.
-Content gaps are identified against competitor data and your ICP’s actual search behaviour.
-The goal is a clean, purposeful content set where every page has a job.
+Every indexed page is scored and assigned a decision: Keep, Improve, Consolidate, or Remove.
+Keyword cannibalisation is flagged — where multiple pages compete for the same queries and dilute each other.
+Content gaps are identified against competitor data and against the search behaviour of the defined ICP.

-What gets delivered: Page-level scorecard with decisions, cannibalisation report, content gap list mapped to ICP search behaviour.
+Delivered: page-level scorecard with decisions, cannibalisation report, content gap list mapped to ICP search behaviour.

 Phase 6: Content Architecture & Cluster Design

-This is the structural layer that most audits miss entirely.
-We build the topical cluster architecture that passes authority and guides users toward conversion.
+This is the structural layer most audits miss entirely.
+Phase 6 builds the topical cluster architecture that passes authority and guides users toward conversion.
+Every URL is mapped to a cluster, a funnel stage (TOFU, MOFU, BOFU), and a documented conversion path.

-What gets delivered: Cluster map (visual + spreadsheet), URL-to-funnel mapping, conversion path documentation.
+Delivered: cluster map (visual + spreadsheet), URL-to-funnel mapping, conversion path documentation.

 Phase 7: On-Page SEO Optimisation